Sidcup Rotary Club

 The year concluded with the Christmas Day lunch held at the Carlton Road Day Centre.
 The Rotary Club of Sidcup is a major sponsor of this event and it enables senior citizens, who would otherwise spend Christmas Day alone, to enjoy a Christmas Dinner and entertainment in the company of others.
 The 42 guests were joined by the Mayor of Bexley for what proved to be a very enjoyable time.
 Members of the Rotary Club of Sidcup assisted with the transport of the guests to and from the Carlton Centre and the Club applauds the efforts of the many other volunteers who give of their time on Christmas Day to make this lunch such a resounding success.

-The annual Community Day Lunch was held on 8th March 2017 to honour the contribution made by the voluntary sector to the local community.
-Attending the lunch was the Mayor of Bexley, Cllr Eileen Pallen and members of charities and organisations who operate in the Borough of Bexley.
+The Annual Community Day Lunch was held on 14th March 2018 to honour the contribution made by the voluntary sector to the local community.
+Attending the lunch was the Mayor of Bexley, Cllr Peter Reader and the Mayoress Irene Reader and members of charities and organisations who operate in the Borough of Bexley.

-The representatives of the various organisations were thanked for their work by the President, Malcolm Greening and the Mayor, However, the highlight of the afternoon was the presentation of the Community and Vocational Service Award to John Arundel by President Malcolm.
+The representatives of the various organisations were thanked for their work by the President, Peter Wilkes and the Mayor.

 A few days later, on Thursday 23rd, Rotarians accompanied clients and carers from the Carlton Road Day Centre on a visit to Lullingstone Country Park.
 Walks along either the river or the surrounding park were planned but given the uncertainty of the weather there was some nervousness in the air as the walks commenced.
 However, all’s well that ends well and after a rather muddy stroll along the riverbank, the walkers returned to the Visitor Centre where lunch, followed by a cream tea was enjoyed by all.
 Luckily, the rain held off until everyone had departed for home.